DavidJCobb/gcc-plugin-bitpack/README.md

 When running the plug-in, you can specify the path to an output XML file.
 This file will contain a representation of the serialization format that this plug-in generates code for, as well as information that can be processed to measure stats about the packed output (e.g. space-efficiency, etc.).

 See [README - XML OUTPUT](README%20-%20XML%20OUTPUT.md) for further details.

+### Notes

+* Typedefs are not treated as strictly equivalent to the original type, because you can attach bitpacking options to the `typedef` itself.
+The plug-in makes no effort to consider typedefs equivalent even in cases where no options are applied to them.
+Given `struct A` and `typedef struct A B`, if the to-be-serialized output contains values that use both typename `A` and typename `B`, these will be treated as separate types.
+The XML output will have separate `<struct>` elements for each typename, and if at least one instance of each typename fits wholly within a sector, code generation will produce separate functions for each, even if their bitpacking options would be identical and thus the functions would be identical.